-- 13.11 A negative pressure gradient shall be maintained that exists of 25 Pa in the anteroom and 50 Pa in the AA site relative to the pressure outside the facility.
-Additionally, the pressure inside the facility shall never fall below 25 Pa, relative to the pressure outside of the facility, when the door between the anteroom and the AA site is open. - 13.12 Annual testing and certification by a qualified technician must include: - 1) testing of the pressure differentials in accordance with AS 1807.10 - 2) integrity testing of all installed HEPA filters in accordance with AS 1807.6 or AS 1807.7 - 3) checking that the control system is operating correctly and verifying alarms are set to operate when room differential air pressures depart from set points by more than 15 Pa for a period of greater than two minutes - 4) the effectiveness of the effluent treatment and decontamination system.
-Note: any failures of the effluent treatment system must be rectified and the system re-tested.
-Records must be retained - 5) a report of the testing in items 1) to 4) and of any maintenance conducted must be provided at the request of a biosecurity officer. - 13.13 A manual listing procedures and documents applicable to biosecurity, including emergency and maintenance procedures, must be available within the facility in a prominent position. - 13.14 The BIP must provide the department with information concerning the calibration and certification of pressure steam sterilisers and the efficacy of treatment.
-The minimum requirements for sterilisers are that: - relevant local regulations for pressure vessels are applied, including the timeframes for the regular certification of the steriliser. - steriliser cycles are calibrated.
-This can be achieved by the use of either: - thermocouples or resistance thermometers to ensure that the sterilisation temperature indicated has been achieved - chemical indicators which progressively change colour with the time exposed at the specified temperature - biological indicators such as spore strips - enzyme indicators be used at regular intervals (for example, monthly) - other approved methods.
+- When working with goods subject to biosecurity control the following minimum requirements apply to clothing and other apparel: - · personnel must wear covering clothes - · closed footwear - dirty clothing must be removed and laundered before re-use. - 20.7 Prior to entering the facility and in the anteroom, or where applicable, inner change room, the following minimum requirements apply to clothing and other apparel, personnel must: - put on overshoes - wear covering clothes and a hat. - 20.8 Additionally, these garments must be: - removed on leaving the facility and kept in the anteroom between uses - laundered at appropriate intervals - where disposable protective clothing is used it must be disposed of in the manner described in the waste disposal section of this document. - 20.9 Where the facility has floor drains, the drain traps should always be filled with water and a suitable approved broad spectrum disinfectant, and be secure against entry by pests. - 20.10 A negative pressure gradient shall be maintained that exists of 25 Pa in the anteroom and 50 Pa in the AA site relative to the pressure outside the facility.
+Additionally, the pressure inside the facility shall never fall below 25 Pa, relative to the pressure outside of the facility, when the door between the anteroom and the AA site is open. - 20.11 Annual testing and certification by a qualified technician must include: - 1) testing of the pressure differentials in accordance with AS 1807.10 - 2) tntegrity testing of all installed HEPA filters in accordance with AS 1807.6 or AS 1807.7 - 3) checking that the control system is operating correctly and verifying alarms are set to operate when room differential air pressures depart from set points by more than 15 Pa for a period of greater than 2 minutes - 4) the effectiveness of the effluent treatment and decontamination system - Note: Any failures of the effluent treatment system must be rectified and the system retested.
+Records must be retained. - 5) a report of the testing in items i) to iv) and of any maintenance conducted must be provided at the request of a biosecurity officer. - 20.12 A manual listing procedures and documents applicable to biosecurity, including emergency and maintenance procedures must be available within the facility in a prominent position.

+- 20.13 Where there are pressure steam sterilisers at the AA site, the department must be provided with information concerning the calibration and certification of sterilisers and the efficacy of the treatment.
+The minimum requirements for sterilisers are that: - relevant local regulations for pressure vessels be applied, including the timeframes for the regular certification of the steriliser - steriliser cycles be calibrated.
+This can be achieved by the use of either: - thermocouples or resistance thermometers to ensure that the sterilisation temperature indicated has been achieved - chemical indicators which progressively change colour with the time exposed at the specified temperature - biological indicators such as spore strips - enzyme indicators used at regular intervals (for example, monthly) - other department-approved methods. - The timing of the sterilisation stage of the cycle commences when the set temperature is recorded by the thermometer in the drain line. - Where indicators are used they must be placed in several positions in a load, including those least likely to attain sterilisation conditions.